 Give your shoppers a nice gift or discount for leaving a review or adding a rating on Yelp, Facebook, Amazon, GrubHub, or any other relevant platform.
 Again, strong reviews build brand trust among consumers.
-Adding a gift incentivizes leaving a review is a nice way of thanking shoppers who take the time to help promote your business.
+Adding a gift incentivizes leaving a review and is a nice way of thanking shoppers who take the time to help promote your business.

 And don’t forget to respond to as many reviews as you can, especially negative ones.
 It’s important to show shoppers that you care enough to remedy any bad situations and improve the overall experience for future customers.

 Loyalty programs are the easiest way to say thank you to your shoppers.
 They also help encourage shoppers to return more often and spend more money every transaction.
 Additionally, there are a variety of loyalty programs giving retailers the flexibility to set up a strategy that works best for them.

 For many small businesses, like bakeries, coffee shops, or liquor stores, a simple point-based system is best.
 Shoppers collect points, punches, or stamps with each purchase.
 At certain benchmarks, they’re able to redeem their points for a free item.